Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 But since we always believe in letting our readers judge for themselves, consider the following facts about CFDs.

 CFDs are tricky - As many as 75% to 80% of retail investors lose money trading CFDs, even at some of the world’s leading brokers.
-This alone should alert you to the fact that CFDs are not like regular investment products, which may make money while limiting or preventing losses.
+This alone should alert you to the fact that CFDs are not like regular investment products, and require in-depth knowledge and a disciplined approach.

-CFDs are highly leveraged - What makes CFDs so alluring is that they are highly leveraged, which means you can make a lot of money in return.
-However, the opposite is also true; you can take losses very quickly, and even exceed the amount with which you first started investing!
+CFDs can be highly leveraged - What makes CFDs so alluring is that they can be traded using extremely high leverage.
+This means you can make a lot of money in return but you can also take losses very quickly.
+Importantly, losses in leveraged trades can exceed the amount with which you first started investing, putting your account in the negative (which means owing your broker more money than you deposited).

-CFDs are like betting or speculating - So what determines whether you make or lose money?
+CFDs are used for speculating - So what determines whether you make or lose money?
 So say, you short a CFD for Commodity A at 10x.
 The further the price of Commodity A falls (A.K.A a short position), the more money you make.
 If however, the price rises instead (A.K.A a long position), you’ll lose money.
 The higher it rises, the more money you lose.

 On the other hand, if you opened a long position instead, the opposite happens: you’ll make money if Commodity A’s price rises, and lose money if it falls.

 So that begs the question: How do you know whether to open short or long?
-Answer: The same way you know your 4D numbers are due to strike first prize this week.
+Answer: You won't know for sure, but careful study of the market and accurate use of technical indicators can improve your chances.

 Read these next: